tjdwill/dbs/BUILD.md

 After building and installing the library to your desired location, create a symbolic link (Linux) to the installation in $dbs/3rdparty

+**NOTE**: If building using Windows, one will need to build the debug version of BDE *if* building DBS with a Debug build configuration.

 ### `stduuid`